Tanner-Tyra/Checkers-ChatGPT-Match/README.md

 # Checkers-ChatGPT-Match
-This is a proof of concept
+This is a proof of concept, it mostly works.
+I made this with less than half a year of expireince